Cabernet Sauvignon

 TASTING NOTES: Black Currant, Blackberry, Pencil Lead, Tobacco, Mint

-The North Coast AVA (American Viticulture Area) includes Napa Valley, Sonoma, and some lesser-known regions that produce outstanding Cabernet Sauvignon.
+The North Coast AVA (American Viticultural Area) includes Napa Valley, Sonoma, and some lesser-known regions that produce outstanding Cabernet wines.

-The area became known for Cabernet when in 1976, an English wine merchant held a blind-tasting featuring French and Californian wines with France’s top wine critics.
-Later dubbed “The Judgement of Paris,” the Californian wines won, proving that great wine could be made outside of France!
+The area became known for Cabernet when, in 1976, an English wine merchant held a blind tasting featuring French and Californian wines with France’s top wine critics.
+Later dubbed “The Judgment of Paris,” Californian wines triumphed, proving great wine could thrive outside France.

-(BTW, a great documentary on the Judgement of Paris and blind tasting is Somm III)
+(BTW, a great documentary on the Judgment of Paris and blind tasting is Somm III)

 Roderick-Eime-Coonawarra-Cabernet-Harvest-machine-Australia